V-Sekai/manuals/demo_to_game/002_packaging_marker3D_and_quad_plane.md

 ## Packaging Colliders and Per Bone Capsules

-The first part of this prototype is focused on packaging colliders and per bone capsules.
+This prototype's first part focuses on packaging colliders and per-bone capsules.
 These elements will be prepared for upload/download processes.

 ## Introduction of Marker3D